santilade/FuelRank/README.md

 ## Endpoints

-### `GET /prices/ranking`
+### `GET /prices`

 Returns a list of fuel prices ordered from lowest to highest.
-Supports filtering by fuel type and pagination.
+Supports filtering by fuel type, region and pagination.

 #### 🔍 Query Parameters